 Regular causes of truck crashes in Columbia and across Richland County include:

 - Speeding or driving too fast for conditions

 - Driving Under the Influence of drugs or alcohol (DUI)

 - Improper turning procedures

 - Drivers carrying too much load

 Some wrecks are caused by defective truck parts rather than a negligent driver.
-These could include problems with the brakes, tires, lights, faulty maintenance, etc. Faulty pre-trip inspections could be to blame.
-Sometimes, these defects could give rise to a claim for products liability against the manufacturer, distributor, or against the maintenance facility that performed repairs on the truck.
+These can include problems with brakes, tires, lights, and other faulty or improper maintenance, etc. Faulty pre-trip inspections could be to blame.
+Sometimes, these defects could give rise to a product liability claim against the manufacturer, distributor, or maintenance facility that performed repairs on the truck.
 Contacting an experienced Columbia truck accident lawyer to review the situation and determine the best course to follow can help you secure the compensation you deserve.

 Common Types of Columbia Truck Accidents